andresrf/andresrf/README.md

 - 🎉 I have successfully completed the Data Science Bootcamp at **Tripleten**
-- 🌱 I’m currently learning Data Science & MLOps at **AnyoneAI**, and Data Engineering at Coderhouse
+- 🌱 I have experienced working as a Machine Learning Engineer at **AnyoneAI**
+- 🤓 I'm currently working as a Advanced AI Data Trainer at **ScaleAI**
-- 💬 Ask me about **Data Science**
+- 💬 Ask me about **Data Science** and **LLM's**
 - 📫 How to reach me: https://www.linkedin.com/in/andresmrf
-- ⚡ Fun fact: I have experience working as a UX, UI and Service Designer.
+- ⚡ Fun fact: I have previous experience working as a UX, UI and Service Designer.

 ### Skills: